 Sugar-bingeing spikes levels of feel-good dopamine (a neurotransmitter your body releases in response to pleasurable activities like sex) and opioids (natural pain-suppressing substances that act like morphine) in the brain.
 It also sparks activity in the brain’s pleasure center, which is linked to addictive behaviors.
-Eating sugar makes you feel great, then the lack of it causing you to feel terrible, which makes you crave sugar again.
+Eating sugar makes you feel great; then the lack of it causes you to feel terrible, which makes you crave sugar again.
 This leads to the formation of tolerance and needing more sugar to get the same feeling again.
-It's like never-ending sad and very UNHEALTHY addiction circle that leads to forming diseases.
+It's like a never-ending sad and very UNHEALTHY addiction circle that leads to forming diseases.
 Even if you’re at a healthy weight, sugar still can cause health problems - heart problems, inflammation, headaches, acne, bloating, and energy crashes.
 It's definitely worth the effort to make the diet change.

 Sugar is enemy number one in the western diet.
 I can totally agree with that.
-And sugar craving is a HUGE problem too because it leads to sugar-binging and forms an addiction loop.
+And sugar craving is a HUGE problem, too, because it leads to sugar-binging and forms an addiction loop.
 Sugar craving was a HUGE problem for me, and if I haven't drastically changed my lifestyle, I would probably develop many of mentioned health problems precisely because of sugar over-consumption.

 While sugar occurs naturally in healthy foods like dairy, fruits, and veggies, added sugars such as table sugar and high-fructose corn syrup do more than tickle our taste buds.
 They stimulate our brain and cause real addiction.
-Unfortunately, added sugars can be found in many (actually almost all) store-bought food products - cereal, granola, salad dressings, ketchup, sauces, etc. Added sugar lurks literally from everywhere!
+Unfortunately, added sugars can be found in many (actually almost all) store-bought food products - cereal, granola, salad dressings, ketchup, sauces, etc. Added sugar lurks literally everywhere!

 I suffered from real sugar addiction.
 My sugar craving was really REALLY bad.
 Sugary drinks, soda, cookies, candy bars, cakes, muffins, waffles, chocolate... it may helped me cope with the everyday stressful life, but sugar binging (and overall unhealthy lifestyle) led me to serious obesity.

-Here's How To Stop Sugar Cravings For Good:
+Here's How To Stop Sugar Cravings:

-Do a TOTAL ABSTINENCE from added sugars for the first month.
+1. Do a TOTAL ABSTINENCE from added sugars for the first month.

 Some say it's better to cut back sugar gradually because going cold turkey can lead to a binge later on.
 That was not the case with me.
-I totally abstained from ADDED SUGARS, I've gone through cold turkey, and I didn't binge on cookie nor chocolate afterward.
-Actually what happened was total liberation from my sugar addiction.
+I totally abstained from ADDED SUGARS, I've gone cold turkey, and I didn't binge on cookie nor chocolate afterward.
+Actually, what happened was total liberation from my sugar addiction.
 I think that moderation rarely works when getting off the sugar.
 Eating one cookie can trigger you to eat the whole box.
 In that first month, I avoided eating ALL added sugars, even healthier alternatives like honey and maple syrup.
-I did eat some low sugar fruits like kiwi, oranges, berries, but I ate very moderate amount, a one serving per day, and only when I had a craving.
+I did eat some low sugar fruits like kiwi, oranges, berries, but I ate a very moderate amount: one serving per day, and only when I had a craving.

-Stop DRINKING SODA and store-bought drinks - juices, flavored waters, etc.
+2. Stop DRINKING SODA and store-bought drinks - juices, flavored waters, etc.

-Start EXERCISING - walking or doing yoga.
+3. Start EXERCISING - walking or doing yoga.

-Stop eating ALL STORE-BOUGHT PROCESSED FOODS.
+4. Stop eating ALL STORE-BOUGHT PROCESSED FOODS.

-Eat HIGH-PROTEIN FOODS AND HEALTHY FATS.
+5. Eat HIGH-PROTEIN FOODS AND HEALTHY FATS.

-Swap sugary snacks with a HEALTHY ALTERNATIVE.
+6. Swap sugary snacks with a HEALTHY ALTERNATIVE.

-In that first month, when I had mad desire to eat something sweet, instead of sugary snacks like store-bought cookies, energy bars or flavored yogurts, I had a banana with unsweetened peanut butter or plain yogurt with blueberries.
+In that first month, when I had a mad desire to eat something sweet, instead of sugary snacks like store-bought cookies, energy bars or flavored yogurts, I had a banana with unsweetened peanut butter or plain yogurt with blueberries.
 That snack-swap removed my sugar craving, but also kept me fuller longer because peanut butter and yogurt contains protein and healthy fats in addition to the natural sugars in the banana and fruits that satisfied my sweet tooth.

 This total sugar abstinence doesn't have to last forever.
 Once you cleanse your body (and your mind) from sugar, and you’ll get your body in balance you absolutely CAN incorporate healthier sugars in your daily diet.
 That means you CAN start cooking and baking with healthier sugars - like maple syrup, honey, stevia.
 When your body is in the balance, sugar cravings just stop.
-That means you won't binge on Carrot Oatmeal Cookies nor Raspberry Lemon Cake.
+That means you won't binge on Carrot Oatmeal Cookies or Raspberry Lemon Cake.
 You will have one slice and your body will tell you that's enough.
-At the end of your sugar cold turkey journey, you'll also learn to listen to your body and live healthier balanced life.
+At the end of your quitting sugar cold turkey journey, you'll also learn to listen to your body and live a healthier balanced life.

 Quitting sugar is tough.
 It's true.
 But you know what?!
 You’re tougher!
 Set your goals and visualize the positive outcome of your journey.
-This will help you guide through the tough weeks at the beginning of your cleanse.
+This will help guide you through the tough weeks at the beginning of your cleanse.
 If you feel your willpower dwindling, remind yourself why you chose to cut out sugar in the first place.